THE MESSAGE OF JESUS

 It’s worth pointing out that the original Genesis account of the dominion mandate was likewise contextualised in parenthood and family (Genesis 1:26-28; 2:8-25).

 Adam and Eve were not enthroned as King and Queen to rule over the entire world and lord it over others.
-As the archetypal parents, they were responsible for raising a family, stewarding the garden entrusted to them, who would in turn raise families of their own, tending gardens of their own.
+As archetypal parents, they were responsible for raising a family and stewarding the garden entrusted to them.
+In turn, their children would raise their own families, tending gardens of their own.
+For the first image-bearers, this was a literal garden.
+For us, “garden” serves as a metaphor for one’s sphere of influence.

-It seems obvious that God intended multiplying families to populate the earth, each stewarding a “garden” placed in their trust.
+It seems obvious that God intended multiplying families to populate the earth, each stewarding a sphere of influence placed in their trust.
 In other words, God intended humanity to steward the created world through the values of parenthood and family.

 The Way of the Kingdom